$35.99 $49.99 Buy It Now

 Utilizing insulating materials can help mitigate the impact of outside temperatures.
 Bubble wrap or thermal blankets serve as excellent barriers, reducing temperature variance.
 Ensure that every part of the item is covered, focusing on areas prone to exposure.

-See also How to remove gum from furniture upholstery
+See also How to get wood plugs out of furniture

 Strategic Loading Techniques